beartype/beartype/doc/src/index.rst

 **Beartype** is an `open-source <beartype license_>`__ :ref:`pure-Python
 <faq:pure>` :ref:`PEP-compliant <pep:pep>` :ref:`near-real-time <faq:realtime>`
-:ref:`hybrid runtime-static <faq:hybrid>` :ref:`type-checker <eli5:eli5>`
+:ref:`hybrid runtime-static <faq:hybrid>` :ref:`third-generation <faq:third>`
-emphasizing efficiency, usability, and thrilling puns.
+:ref:`type-checker <eli5:eli5>` emphasizing efficiency, usability,
+unsubstantiated jargon we just made up, and thrilling puns.

-Beartype enforces :ref:`type hints <eli5:typing>` across your entire app in :mod:`two lines of runtime code with *no* runtime overhead <beartype.claw>`.
-If seeing is believing, prepare to do both of those things.
+Beartype enforces :ref:`type hints <eli5:typing>` across your entire app in :ref:`two lines of runtime code with no runtime overhead <api_claw:api_claw>`.
+If seeing is believing, prepare to do both those things.

 .. #FIXME: Once we actually receive a sponsor at this tier, please remove this
 .. #placeholder as well as the icon links below. kthx